A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Introduction

+which can be arbitrarily small, as long as $\de$ is also chosen to be sufficiently small.
+This is summarized in the following theorem:

-\begin{theorem}[Main theorem] For every $r_0$, $C$, $M_*$, $\ep$, there exists $\de>0$ sufficiently small such that if the null shear $\chih_0$ along $H_0$ verifies both Christodoulou's $\de$-short pulse condition with constant $C$ and the non-isotropic condition \eqref{eq:main-thm2} with constants $\ep$ and $M_*$ then, \begin{enumerate} \item There exists a unique smooth spacetime $\DD(u_*, \de)$, where $u_*$ verifies: \bea \frac{M_* \ep^2}{r_0^2} \gg (r_0-u_*) > 0, \eea such that, in particular\footnote{ The existence proof produces a space-time with explicit control of both Ricci coefficients and null curvature components of the double null foliation.
-Conditions {\bf MA1} - {\bf MA4} are the minimum needed to be able to implement part 2 of the theorem. }, the conditions {\bf MA1} - {\bf MA4} below are satisfied, with $\de_0=\de^{1/2}$.
+\begin{theorem}[Christodoulou\footnote{Strictly speaking, the original theorem of Christodoulou is stated somewhat differently.
+The version we use here is a straightforward reformulation of his results in \cite{Chr:book} by a simple rescaling.} \cite{Chr:book}] For every $B>0$ and $u_*<1$ there exists $\de>0$ sufficiently small such that if the null shear $\chih_0$ along $H_0$ verifies Christodoulou's $\de$-short pulse condition with constant $B$, then the future development of the corresponding initial data contains $\DD(u_*,\de)$ as a regular spacetime in which, in particular, the conditions {\bf MA1}--{\bf MA4} below are satisfied, with $\de_0=\de^{1/2}$. \end{theorem}